• Skip to main content

 • 1.5 lbs Fresh Green Beans

-• 2 Tbsp Olive Oil regular, not extra virgin
+• 2 tablespoon Olive Oil regular, not extra virgin

-• 1 Tbsp Three LIttle Pigs BBQ Rub or your favorite BBQ seasoning
+• 1 tablespoon Three LIttle Pigs BBQ Rub or your favorite BBQ seasoning

 • Fresh Squeezed Lemon optional, to finish